What are hunter eyes?

-Based on Hunter Eyes eye-area aesthetics, we evaluate canthal tilt, upper/lower eyelid exposure, eye socket depth, brow-eye distance, and eye shape to show how close you are to the Hunter ideal.
-Get a 0-8 score and actionable improvement suggestions.
+Check if you have hunter eyes.
+The AI evaluates canthal tilt, upper/lower eyelid exposure, eye socket depth, brow-eye distance, and eye shape to show how close your eye area is to the Hunter Eyes ideal.

 Upload your photo for Hunter Eyes evaluation